 In 2015 Abby was awarded the IJP George Weidenfeld Bursary and has been based between Berlin and London since then.

-While in Berlin, Abby has worked as a foreign correspondent for the Guardian and Telegraph, covering Germany and Austria.
-She helped cover the 2017 German federal election, the near collapse of the German government, and xenophobic riots in Chemnitz, East Germany.
+While in Berlin, she has worked on a freelance basis as a foreign correspondent for the Guardian and Telegraph, covering Germany and Austria.
+She helped cover the 2017 German federal election and xenophobic riots in Chemnitz, East Germany.
 She has also interviewed refugees about their experiences in Europe and written about LGBT+ rights.

 Abby was named the most promising newcomer to UK education journalism in 2014, after writing a series of features for the Guardian that exposed the scale of sexual violence at UK universities.

-In addition, she has worked as a home news reporter for the Independent, as a multimedia and social media author at Deutsche Welle, Germany’s international broadcaster, and as a fact-checker and subeditor for the popular news and current affairs podcast, the High Low.
+In addition, Abby has worked as a home news reporter for the Independent, as a multimedia author and community manager for the environment desk at Deutsche Welle, Germany’s international broadcaster, as well as for DW news.
+She has also worked as a fact-checker and subeditor for the popular news and current affairs podcast, the High Low.

 In Spring 2022 Abby will spend two months in Reykjavik, Iceland, as part of a reporting fellowship with the Internationale Journalisten Programme.